rschmaelzle/slicesofpie/README.md

-# slicesofpe - notes, examples and ideas for computational social sicnce with a strong Pythonic flavor!
+# __slicesofpie__ - notes, examples, tutorials and ideas for computational social sicnce with a strong Pythonic flavor!

 ## Setup details